-- 1. Students who have been on probation for a semester, and do not raise their cumulative grade point average above the probation range may be dismissed from the University. - The academic probation/dismissal status of students shall be in effect the first day of the term following the decision.
-For example, actions taken at the end of Fall Semester 2019 go into effect on the first day of Interim 2020.
-Actions taken at the end of Spring Semester 2020 go into effect the first day of Summer term 2020, or Fall Semester 2020 if the student is not enrolled in courses for summer. - 3.
-Various student organizations have the ability to limit participation based on cumulative or Augustana grade point average and the student's academic standing.
-See the program coordinator for information. - 4.
-Students are restored to good standing at the end of any term (fall, interim, spring or summer) their cumulative grade point average exceeds the grade point average listed above.
+- 1. Students who have been on probation for a semester, and do not raise their cumulative grade point average above the probation range may be dismissed from the University.
+Students who do not raise their cumulative GPA over the minimum, yet earn a semester GPA of 2.0 or higher will be considered for continued probation. - The academic probation/dismissal status of students shall be in effect the first day of the term following the decision.
+For example, actions taken at the end of Fall Semester 2020 go into effect on the first day of Interim 2021.
+Actions taken at the end of Spring Semester 2021 go into effect the first day of Summer term 2021, or Fall Semester 2021 if the student is not enrolled in courses for summer. - 3.
+Student organizations have the ability to limit participation for those students on continued academic probation based on their Augustana grade point average and the student's academic standing.
+The faculty or staff leader of each organization will be responsible to communicate with the Registrar's Office to determine which students, if any, fail to meet the organizations by-laws. - 4.
+Students may be restored to good standing at the end of any term (fall, interim, spring or summer) their Augustana grade point average exceeds the grade point average listed above.